eclipse-ecal/ecal/README.md

 ## Preface

 The **e**nhanced **C**ommunication **A**bstraction **L**ayer (eCAL) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network. eCAL uses a **publish / subscribe** pattern to automatically connect different Nodes in the network.
-It automatically chooses the best available data transport mechanism - **UDP** for notwork communication and **High Performance Shared Memory** for local communication.
+It's choosing the best available data transport mechanisms - **UDP** for network communication and **High Performance Shared Memory** for local communication.

 With eCAL, you can: